enterspeedhq/enterspeed-docs/docs/general/the-enterspeed-interface.md

 On the Source entities page, you will find all the content from your sources.
 You can switch between sources and view the raw data that has been injected into Enterspeed.

 :::info
 All ingested data is saved “as a copy” in Enterspeed.
-Therefore, deleting data in Enterspeed won’t delete data in Umbraco Cloud.
+Therefore, deleting data in Enterspeed won’t delete data in Umbraco.
 :::

 ## API Design